 \subsection{null geodesic}

-In the case of a null geodesic $m=0$, the function $f(u)$ simplifies to
+In the case of a null geodesic $(m=0)$, the function $f(u)$ simplifies to:

-The orbital types are classified according to the roots of $f(u)=0$.
-Since $f(0)= \frac{E^2}{L^2}>0$, a negative root is always present.
-The three possible orbital types — absorption, scattering, and critical — correspond to the nature of the remaining roots, see Fig.\ref{Fig:fu}.
-For the critical orbit, the remaining two positive roots coincide at $u_c$, meaning:
+The orbital types are classified based on the roots of $f(u)=0$.
+Since $f(0)= \frac{E^2}{L^2}>0$, there is always a negative root.
+The three possible orbital types — absorption, scattering, and critical — correspond to the nature of the remaining roots; see Fig. \ref{Fig:fu}.
+For the critical orbit, the remaining two positive roots coincide at $u_c$, that is:

-where prim denotes differentiation with respect to its variable.
-Solving these equations, one can obtain
+where prime denotes differentiation with respect to the variable.
+Solving these equations yields